Measurement of differential $t$-channel single top (anti)quark production cross-sections at 13 TeV with the ATLAS detector: Systematic and statistical uncertainties

 \section{Systematic and statistical uncertainties}

 Several sources of systematic uncertainties affect the expected event yield from signal and background processes, as well as the distribution's shapes.
 The systematic uncertainties are divided into two major categories.
-Experimental uncertainties are associated with the reconstruction of the four-momenta of final-state objects: electrons, muons, untagged jets, \btagged jets, and $\MET$.
+Experimental uncertainties are associated with detector limitations, calibrations and the reconstruction of the four-momenta of final-state objects: electrons, muons, untagged jets, \btagged jets, and $\MET$.
 The second category of uncertainties is related to the modelling of simulated processes.